giovi321/wifi_button/README.md

 This is a cheap customizable WiFi-enabled battery-operated touch button with no moving parts that relies on ESPHome and is designed to be used with Home Assistant.
+It is designed to be long-lasting both in terms of durability and battery life and easy to build & operate

 THIS IS A DRAFT